 - Failing to fund a revocable living trust could cause you to miss an opportunity to take advantage of substantial estate or income tax savings techniques drafted into your trust.

 Since funding is so important, it is important to seek the guidance of experienced Orange County estate planning attorneys.
-Call our office today at (714) 459-5481 for a consultation.
+Call our office today at (714) 459-5481 or contact us here for a consultation.